korado531m7/JavaMapConverter/README.md

 ## Settings
 `enable-async-mode` - If you set to true, blocks conversion will be run asynchronously to reduce lag

-`enable-output-progress` - If you set to true, the progress of conversion will be printed to console.
+`enable-output-progress` - If you set to true, the progress of conversion will be printed on console.